 The Tuition and Fee Proposal is initiated by the Board of Regents and the process is governed by five operating assumptions:

 - Consultative.
-The campus community should be involved throughout the process- this includes students and parents.
+The campus community should be involved throughout the process.

 - Open and transparent.
 Interested parties should have access to the information used in determining Tuition and Fee rates.

 - Comprehensive.
-Proposals must take into account deregulated tuition and mandatory fees, including average course and program fees, so students can predict the cost of attendance.
+Proposals must take into account deregulated tuition and mandatory fees.
+Proposals include average course and program fees so students can predict the cost of attendance.

 - Strategic.
 Proposals must be in alignment with strategic campus and system goals.